 Timothy Roscoe, Professor, Systems Group of the Computer Science Department ETH Zurich, the Swiss Federal Institute of Technology

 This talk will argue for sophisticated automated reasoning capabilities as a first-class OS service.
-With such a service, one can delegate many OS policy decisions and calculations to a component which is highly flexible, expressive, and dynamic, provding considerable advantages of hard-coding such functionality in C or scripts.
+With such a service, one can delegate many OS policy decisions and calculations to a component which is highly flexible, expressive, and dynamic, providing considerable advantages of hard-coding such functionality in C or scripts.
 Modern operating systems face several engineering challenges: hardware is increasingly complex, increasingly diverse, and evolving rapidly.
 This, combined with parallel workloads having complex performance interactions with hardware make it hard to build a simple OS kernel which delivers good performance for a variety of platforms and workloads.
 We decided to tackle this head-on by building a reasoning engine as a first class service (the “System Knowledge Base”) in the Barrelfish OS, borrowing ideas such fields as knowledge representation, constraint satisfaction, logic programming, and optimization.
-Doing so was not without problems, but we found it highly convenient in a number of widely different application areas – for example PCI programming, process coordination, spatial scheduling, and message routing.
-I’ll discuss several of these, and how the structure of the OS as a whole changes when a facility like the SKB is availability.
+Doing so was not without problems, but we found it highly convenient in a number of widely different application areas – for example, PCI programming, process coordination, spatial scheduling, and message routing.
+I’ll discuss several of these, and how the structure of the OS as a whole change when a facility like the SKB is availability.